Series: Here There Be Dragons

-Reed’s head snapped around and he stared at Hotch with shock all over his small face.
+Reed’s head snapped around, and he stared at Hotch with shock all over his small face.
 He just stared back at the dragon.
 After several minutes the dragon looked away.
-Hotch knew that he would get paid back for the joke but he didn’t care.
+Hotch knew that he would get paid back for the joke, but he didn’t care.
 The look on Reed’s face had been priceless.
 The looks on the team’s face were the same.
-Conversation started up again but the dragon ignored everyone, flying over to the back of the couch and settling down.
+The conversation started up again, but the dragon ignored everyone, flying over to the back of the couch and settling down.

 If there was a room in the house that could be considered Reed’s it was the library.
-Hotch didn’t enter with the door shut unless Reed said it was okay.
-He tried the knob and found it unlocked but still he didn’t enter.
-It was the first time that Reed had ever taken a joke made by any one on the team badly.
+Hotch didn’t enter when the door shut unless Reed said it was okay.
+He tried the knob and found it unlocked, but still, he didn’t enter.
+It was the first time that Reed had ever taken a joke made by anyone on the team badly.
 Hotch hated that it was his joke.
-He knocked on the door again and when he heard nothing, he opened the door.
+He knocked on the door again, and when he heard nothing, he opened the door.
 He’d rather Reed be mad at him for that than the joke.

 The dragon wasn’t in the room.
 Hotch reached out with the bond and only receive a flare of emotion.
 Elation along with pride and hunger.
 Reed was hunting.
 That was the only time that Hotch had ever felt those emotions combined like that from him.
 Hotch felt better now.
 He could wait for Reed to get home from his hunting.

-Hotch wasn’t sure what woke him so he carefully opened his eyes.
+Hotch wasn’t sure what woke him, so he carefully opened his eyes.
 He was on the couch where he had sat down to wait on Reed to get back.
 He had to have fallen asleep.
-Warmth was surrounding him, the blanket from the back of the couch was draped across him and Reed was lying on that.
+The warmth was surrounding him, the blanket from the back of the couch was draped across him, and Reed was lying on that.

 “No, you were.”
-Hotch let silence go for as long as the dragon wanted.
+Hotch let the silence go for as long as the dragon wanted.